SchmidtWebmedia/grid-for-gridelements/Documentation/Introduction/Index.rst

 Features
 ========
-As a TYPO3 you have to choose between thre grid options:
+As a TYPO3 you have to choose between four grid options:

+- 1 column grid
 - 2 column grid
 - 3 column grid
 - 4 column grid